Setting Up Azure Single Sign-On (SSO)

 client-name to it which identifies the SSO configuration.

 As a last step you need to ensure that your Codefresh callback URL is listed in allowed reply URLs for the created application.
 Navigate to Azure Active Directory -> Apps registrations and select your app.
-Then click Settings -> Reply URLs and add:
+Then click Add a Redirect URI and fill in:

-<your_codefresh_sso_client_name> is the client name shown in the SSO configuration.
+<your_codefresh_sso_client_name> is the client name shown in the SSO configuration described in the previous section.

 This concludes the SSO setup for Azure.